department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 | 69       | 5.41            | 16.2              | 32.31               | 64.26                   |
 | 70       | 5.87            | 17.58             | 35.06               | 69.73                   |

+**To calculate your premium rate:**

+Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and plan type.
+For example, if you're 29 years old and want to buy $10,000 of 5 year level term insurance, you'd make this calculation to determine your monthly premium payment: <br>

+$0.31 (age 29 monthly rate) x 10 (amount of insurance / 1000) = $3.10 / month.

 </div>
 </li>